akramsystems/llm-n-class-classifier/README.md

     - _Better Feature Engineering_: We could do a type of feature optimization where we find the most important features for the classification task using a method like PCA this way we can ensure the number of features we us to handle the classification task is minimized.

     - _Better Model or Multi Model Approach_: We can compare and contrast this approach to that of using embeddings and a transformer model like BERT or GPT-3.5-turbo.
 Or try to take a look at ReRanker Models.
 To see if that is a better way to fit the problem criteria.
 Multiple Models could also be used and we can use a voting mechanism to determine the final output.

+    - _Better Accuracy Metrics_: We use simply accuracy where as we could have used other metrics like F1 score, precision, recall, etc. and output a confusion matrix to accompany the tests.

+    - _Better Prompt Alignment_: We could use better prompt engineering techniques of ensuring the definitions of our inputs are alongside their values, and improve formatting using methods like pformat to make the output more human readable and hence more llm friendly.

+    - _MLOPs_: We can encorporate an MLOPs tool like [ClearML](https://clear.ml/) to track the experiments and the results on CI/CD, this way we can have a history of the experiments and the results.
+This allows for an easy Leaderboard to be created to compare the results of the different models and approaches, and perform hyperparameter tuning, to find the optimal system configuration

+    - _Rate Limiting_: We hit rate limits on the LLM calls so we would need to implement a rate limiting mechanism.

+    - _Unit Tests_: We could have added unit tests to the project to ensure the code is working as expected.